 Mealtimes

-Our meals are freshly cooked at nursery by our qualified nursery chef, some menu items, such as fish fingers and fish cakes, are bought ready made; Chef did attempt to make fish fingers once but the kitchen is just too small for the process to be successful in time for service!
+Our meals are freshly cooked at nursery by our nursery chef, some menu items, such as fish fingers and fish cakes, are bought ready made; these would only usually be offered at tea time.

 Menus have been carefully planned to meet the nutritional requirements of children; planning draws on guidance from the Children's Food Trust and the government's under 5 menu planning guide.
 Weekly menus are displayed at the nursery and can also be viewed below.